-Year Er nded
+Year Ei Year Ended

-December 31, January 1,
+December 31, 2005 January 1, 2005 Change % Change

-2005 2005 (in millions Change % Change
+(in millio ns)

-Selling, general and administrative \$72.6 \$65.2 \$7.4 11.3%
+Selling, general and administrative \$ 72.6 \$ 65.2 \$ 7.4 11.3%

 Percent of revenue 17.0% 14.3%

-The increase in selling, general and administrative expense in fiscal 2005 was principally attributable to: (1) an increase of approximately \$2.8 million for increased staffing and associated costs resulting from the geographical expansion of our sales support organization in Asia and Europe; (2) \$2.7 million in charges related to the separation agreement with our former Chief Executive Officer; (3) \$1.0 million in charges related to the separation agreement with our former Chief Executive Officer; (3) \$1.0 million for increased staffing and associated costs of our current Chief Executive Officer; and (4) an increase of approximately \$1.0 million for increased staffing and associated costs related to the expansion of our internal information technology and services support organization.
+The increase in selling, general and administrative expense in fiscal 2005 was principally attributable to: (1) an increase of approximately \$2.8 million for increased staffing and associated costs resulting from the geographical expansion of our sales support organization in Asia and Europe; (2) \$2.7 million in charges related to the separation agreement with our former Chief Executive Officer; (3) \$1.0 million in charges related to the search and hiring costs of our current Chief Executive Officer; and (4) an increase of approximately \$1.0 million for increased staffing and associated costs related to the expansion of our internal information technology and services support organization.
 The increase was offset in part by a \$1.9 million decline in sales commissions and bonuses due to a decline in our sales.